Joseph James “Jimmy” Cunningham

 As expressions of sympathy, donations to the Cystic Fibrosis, CNIB or a charity of the donor’s choice would be appreciated by the family.
 Arrangements were entrusted to Adams Funeral Home Ltd., 140 King St., Miramichi, telephone (506) 773-3492 or messages of condolence may be sent online to www.adamsfh.ca

-To send flowers to the family or plant a tree in memory of Joseph James "Jimmy" Cunningham, please visit our floral store.
+To plant a tree in memory of Joseph James "Jimmy" Cunningham, please visit our tribute store.